chandanswamy/Tasty-Kitchens/README.md

 - **Navbar:** The navigation bar allows users to easily navigate to different routes within the application, making it simple to browse and find their desired content.

+- **Pagination:** The application incorporates pagination to efficiently display a large amount of content.
+It allows users to navigate through multiple pages of restaurant listings, making it easier to find and explore different options.

+- **Local Storage:** Tasty Kitchens utilizes local storage to store cart items.
+This allows users to add items to their cart and have them persist even if they close or refresh the application.
+It provides a seamless shopping experience by retaining the selected items.

 - **Authentication and Authorization:** Tasty Kitchens includes authentication and authorization features to ensure secure usage of the application.
-Users can create an account, log in, and perform actions based on their assigned roles.
+Users can log in, and perform actions based on their assigned roles.

 ## Technologies Used